-Last season, literally everything went wrong for he twins and they still won 78 games.
+Last season, literally everything went wrong for he twins and yet they still won 78 games.
 If you really think about it, the Twins didn’t have an absurdly bad year last year like they should have based on what happened.
-Here is what went wrong for the Twins.
+Here is everything that went wrong for the Twins.

 •Ervin Santana missed basically the whole year.